apache/pinot/docs/customizations.rst

 1. Generating Pinot segments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Typically, data files will be available on some offline data storage, such as HDFS, and a Hadoop job can be written to read the data and create the segment.
 The `SegmentCreationJob <https://github.com/apache/incubator-pinot/blob/master/pinot-hadoop/src/main/java/org/apache/pinot/hadoop/job/SegmentCreationJob.java>`_ class contains a hadoop job for creating segments.
 This is a map only job, and the mapper can be found in `SegmentCreationMapper <https://github.com/apache/incubator-pinot/blob/master/pinot-hadoop/src/main/java/org/apache/pinot/hadoop/job/mapper/SegmentCreationMapper.java>`_.
 You can override the SegmentCreationMapper with a custom mapper by overriding the SegmentCreationJob::getMapperClass() method.
+You can read more details about creating segments on Hadoop in :ref:`creating-segments`

-New offline data is typically available in a daily or hourly frequency.
-You can schedule your jobs to run periodically using either cron or a scheduler such as `Azkaban <https://azkaban.github.io/>`_.
+Depending on how frequently new data is generated, you can schedule your jobs to run periodically using either cron or a scheduler such as `Azkaban <https://azkaban.github.io/>`_.

 2. Pluggable storage
 ^^^^^^^^^^^^^^^^^^^^
 We expect the storage to be shared across controllers of the same cluster, such as NFS.
 You can write your own implementation of PinotFS to store segments in a data layer of your choice, for example Azure or S3.
-Please refer to `this doc <https://pinot.readthedocs.io/en/latest/pluggable_storage.html>`_ for more details.
+Please refer to the :ref:`pluggable-storage` doc for more details.

 3. Pluggable streams
 ^^^^^^^^^^^^^^^^^^^^
 We provide out of the box support for consumption from Kafka stream.
 You can write your own plugin in order to consume from another pub-sub stream such as Azure EventHubs or Amazon Kinesis.
-Refer to the `Pluggable Streams <https://pinot.readthedocs.io/en/latest/pluggable_streams.html>`_ doc for more details
+Refer to the :ref:`pluggable-streams` doc for more details.

 4. Encrypting segments